7 Facts You May Not Know About Aurora, Oregon

 State corporation documents show the earliest registry date for the organization named Beyond the Reef Theological Center as February, 1977.
 Since that date, their Aurora location was used as a meeting place for the faith-based organization, which included housing and a worship center, Missionary Memorial Church.

-Online information about Beyond the Reef Theological Center underscores their calling as a non-profit organization based in Aurora, Oregon, with a mission for ministry to Micronesians who live in the Pacific Northwest and on Pacific islands half a world away.
+Beyond the Reef Theological Center has underscored their calling as a non-profit organization based in Aurora, Oregon, with a mission for ministry to Micronesians who live in the Pacific Northwest and on Pacific islands.

 Aurora, Oregon Gets National Attention